Moving Out Of The Major Clouds - A New IT Infrastructure Trend?

 Because ever since its introduction as a term, the term “Cloud” has been used as a magic word and a generic term to describe services delivered through the Internet in general and two other things in particular: a) migration of a private IT infrastructure, hosted in the corporate branch to data centers.
 This was called “Private Cloud”; and b) hosted websites and applications - Web Hosting - IT infrastructure services that have existed long before the "Cloud" term was introduced.
 These are now called “Public Cloud”.

 After the introduction of the term "the Cloud" in the late 2000s, many other made-up "terms" and buzzwords like “Private Cloud”, “Public Cloud”, “Hybrid Cloud”, “Serverless Computing” and countless “anything-as-as-service” phony definitions came into use.
 The result is a complete mess.
 Honestly, ever since the word "Cloud" was introduced as a technical term, no one has an idea what they are talking about.
-Many are making bold statements and projections, many of term inaccurate, and some even fake.
+Many are making bold statements and projections, many terms inaccurate, and some even fake.

 Gartner analysts for example project that by 2025 more than 85% of organizations “will embrace a cloud-first principle” and “will not be able to fully execute on their digital strategies without the use of cloud-native architectures and technologies”.
 Mr. Govekar of Gartner claims that “Adopting cloud-native platforms means that digital or product teams will use architectural principles and capabilities to take advantage of the inherent capabilities within the cloud environment.”
 He also says that “New workloads deployed in a cloud-native environment will be pervasive, not just popular and anything non-cloud will be considered legacy.”

-Saying that the companies "will not be able to fully execute on their digital strategies without the use of cloud-native architectures and technologies" is a quite exaggerated statement, even if not false.
+Saying that the companies "will not be able to fully execute on their digital strategies without the use of cloud-native architectures and technologies" is quite an exaggerated statement, even if not false.
 It rises the principal questions about what "Cloud" and "Cloud-native" are supposed to describe.

 What does Cloud-native mean?

 Wikipedia explains “Cloud-native” as “an approach in software development that utilizes cloud computing to "build and run scalable applications in modern, dynamic environments such as public, private, and hybrid clouds".
 According to the definition technologies such as “containers, microservices, serverless functions, and immutable infrastructure, deployed via declarative code are common elements of this architectural style”.
-In fact, all these can be deployed and can run: a) on owned dedicated IT infrastructure hosted in any 3rd party data center ("Hosted Cloud", a term that describes a single-tenant Cloud architecture); b) inside any in-house data center, built and operated internally by the corporations; c) at the branch in an IT colocation room, built as an on-premise data storage facility.
+In fact, all these can be deployed and can run: a) on owned dedicated IT infrastructure - Colocation service - hosted in any 3rd party data center ("Hosted Cloud", a term that describes a single-tenant Cloud architecture); b) inside any in-house data center, built and operated internally by the corporations; c) at the branch in an IT colocation room, built as an on-premise data storage facility.
 They can also be hosted on a “Non-Cloud” VPS Hosting environment or on top of bare-metal server infrastructure.

 I disagree with the "cloud-first” policy announced by Gartner.
 It may benefit all major cloud IaaS providers and analytical centers who get paid by corporations to make projections that influence businesses to make certain decisions.
 However, "cloud-first" is simply a fake policy and it is definitely not one that small or medium enterprises should be following.
 I think that a "Cloud-native" environment could be any infrastructure or a platform environment that is based on a Cloud computing infrastructure powered by an enterprise-virtualization technology.
 "Cloud-native" service could be: a) a hosted website with any web hosting provider; b) a public or private bare-metal server-based IT deployment, hosted in any multi-tenant data center; c) a hosted private IT infrastructure with any Cloud IaaS provider (the smaller, the better); c) an on-premise infrastructure hosted in a single-tenant corporate data center; d) on-premise infrastructure housed in a colocation room at the branch.